Package 'msmbayes'

 state

-State of interest (integer)
+State of interest (A single integer)

 new_data